 music educators from all over the Oklahoma

-been broght in to work with students.
+all over have been brought in to work with students.
 Previous clinicians for this festival include Dr. Terry Barum, Dr. Steven Curtis, Ms. Janis Dawson, Dr. Darla Eshelman, Mr. Victor

 Johnson, Dr. Mark Lucas, Ms. Laura Farnell, and Dr. Judith Willoughby.
-The mixed group performs the three OCDA Junior High All State audition selections, and one other piece of the director's choice.
-The
+The mixed group performs the three OCDA Junior High All State audition selections, and one other piece of the director's

-treble group performs four pieces of the director's choice (three of which are from the OCDA Treble Chorus Rep list).
+choice.
+The treble group performs four pieces of the director's choice (two of which are from the OCDA Treble Chorus Rep list).

 COCDA is in its fifth year of having an auditioned high

 school choir.
 Students in grades 10, 11 and 12 audition using two of the four OkMEA All-State audition pieces.
 The number of students accepted depends on how many audition.
 The officers work to make

 sure the choir has a balanced number of students per section.